 Swiss ban large events to combat virus spread

-The Swiss government on Friday banned large events expected to draw more than 1,000 people as a measure to help combat the spread of the new cornovirus.
+Switzerland on Friday banned large events expected to draw more than 1,000 people as a measure to help combat the spread of the new coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)